dolo280/Copadata_Zenon_Proconwin_Import/README.md

 ### Export PLC-Tags
 The export in ProconWin itself is very easy, no additional configuration has to be done.
 In ProconWin select "Prozessvariablen" -> "Prozessvariablen bearbeiten", in the new Window select "Datei" -> "Export".
 A MessageBox apears showing in wich directions the file was exported to.

 ![Alt text](README_res/Export.png?raw=true "Title")

 ### Export Alertlist
 In Main Programmwindow select "Alarme" -> "Alarmimport/-export".
 Leafe settings default and Press "Export starten"

 ![Alt text](README_res/Alarmmeldungen.png?raw=true "Title")

+## Use the AddIn to Import to Zenon
+The AddIn can be used in two ways: compile itself or use the existing binary publised here in Github.

+### Compile the Programcode

+There are some Library that a nessessary for compile the code.
+The Library can be importet via the NuGet-Manager.